Fesh-com/Sharing-Extension/README.md

 See: https://developer.apple.com/forums/thread/759383

+###Preparations
-Build and install (no need to run) the Containing target.
+Build and run the Containing target.
 Build and run the Host target.
-Tap one of the three sharing buttons, then select the ContainingApp to share with its ShareExtension.

-## Debug the Extension
+### Debug the Extension
-Choose the ShareExtension target, ctrl-click the Run button to Debug without building.
+Choose the ShareExtension target, Run without building (it was built and installed with the ContainingApp).
-It asks you to choose an app to run, choose Hosting-App.
+Xcode asks you to choose an app to run, choose the Hosting-App.

-In the Hosting-App, tap on the three sharing buttons...
+In the Hosting-App, tap one of the three sharing buttons, then select the ContainingApp to share with the ShareExtension.